markdanney/Udacity-ML-Engineer-Capstone/proposal.md

   - reward: (numeric) money gained from "offer completed"
 - time: (numeric) hours after start of test

+In data exploration, roughly 10% of profiles were found to have missing values for gender, age as well as income.
+This may be missing data, but it may also be a cultural effect; people not willing to fill in their profile to maintain a sense of anonymity.
+During training these records will be explored as a group to be kept as their own demography or simply to be discarded.

 ## Solution statement

 *Student clearly describes a solution to the problem.
 The solution is applicable to the project domain and appropriate for the dataset(s) or input(s) given.
 Additionally, the solution is quantifiable, measurable, and replicable.*

 The solution should take profile features as input and predict the best offer and channel based on expected money spent.
 To this end, the input will be put through a preprocessing step to normalize the input and the model output will be presented as a top-n of offer/channel combinations with the expected money spent in reaction to those offers.

+This enables the model to be used as an API endpoint for real-time offer selection when a customer is identified in a channel or when an e-mail batch is being sent out.

 ## Benchmark model